Have you Considered Becoming a Fibromyalgia Blogger? How To Do It.

 Pregnancy and Fibromyalgia Resource Page – this finally looks how I envisioned it, but I really had to do one step at a time.

-Pregnancy and Fibromyalgia book – published first in November 2017 and updated March 2018.
+Pregnancy and Fibromyalgia book – published first in November 2017 (when I had two small children) and updated 2021 (after my fourth baby).

 Melissa vs Fibromyalgia: My Journey Fighting Chronic Pain, Chronic Fatigue and Insomnia – written slowly over five years!